 Plan to arrive in Palma de Majorca on Saturday, the day before the tour.
 This allows you to acclimatize and spend some time in the old city of Palma.
-We can book you a hotel in Palma.
+We can assist with your hotel booking in Palma.

 An epic ride takes us through the Southern Tramuntana mountains.
-5 passes with seemingly endless switchback climbs on moderate grades and exciting downhills await.
-You will experience Majorca’s truly spectacular coastline for the first time.
-On your way to Deia, you will enjoy amazing views of the Mediterranean from high.
+Five scenic passes with seemingly endless switchback climbs on moderate grades and exciting downhills await.
+You will experience Majorca’s truly spectacular coastline.
+On your way to Deia, you will enjoy amazing views of the Mediterranean from up high.
 We stay overnight in an exquisite Mallorquin mansion, Hotel Des Puig in the funky town of Deia.
 Distance 50-80 km / 30-50 miles, up to 5500ft climbing.
 Shorter options available.

-Cap Formentor, the very northern tip of the island, is our destination for today.
+Cap Formentor, the very northern tip of the island, is today's destination.
 A winding road along steep cliffs offers an entertaining ride with breathtaking views of the deep blue sea.
-On our way we will rest at a secluded beach and have a look at the world famous Hotel Formentor, a hide out for political refugees during WW II.
-On today's trip we are certain you will agree with us that road biking could not possibly be any better!
+On our way we will rest at a secluded beach and have a look at the world-famous Hotel Formentor, a hide out for political refugees during WW II.
+On today's trip we are certain you will agree with us that road biking could not possibly get any better!
 The road to Formentor easily ranks among the world’s most scenic rides.
 Our return journey will allow us to explore the fishing village of Cala Sant Vincenc before we return to Pollenca.
 Distance 50-80 km / 30-50 miles

 On our last day of cycling we will cross the northern Sierra.
-After some fast warm up cycling into the foothills we will tackle the extremely scenic climb of Coll de Sa Bataia.
-Here you have the option of keeping on going for a truly epic ride or to have lunch at the monastery at Lluc followed by a an exciting downhill back to Pollenca.
+After some fast warm up cycling into the foothills we will tackle the extremely impressive climb of Coll de Sa Bataia.
+Here you have the option to continue on for a truly epic ride or to have lunch at the monastery at Lluc followed by an exciting downhill trek back to Pollenca.
 Have a coffee on the plaza at the base of the 365 stairs leading up to the church at Calvary Hill.
 Those who are opting for the long version will descend down to Sa Calobra.
 This switchbacking and twisting road clings to the mountainside while descending into a steep canyon.
-You will feel like on a bicycle Disney ride.
+You will feel like you're on a Disney bicycle ride!
 It is the Majorquin road builder’s masterpiece and for many cycling greats, the climb back up was a favourite spring training ride.
 It is a great measuring stick for cyclists from all around the world.
 After you top out you will be rewarded with another fast descent to Pollenca.
 Distance 70-120 km / 40-72 miles.
 Up to 6600 ft of climbing.

-It is time to say goodbye.
+Sadly, it is time to say goodbye.
 In the morning you will be shuttled to the airport or your hotel in Palma for an extended stay.
 If you are staying in Palma make sure you visit the cathedral of Palma de Majorca, also known as the Cathedral of Light.
-It is the second largest cathedral in Spain and it took over 300 years to build.
-A walk through the narrow passages and pathways of Palma’s old city is
+It is the second largest cathedral in Spain and took over 300 years to build.
+A walk through the narrow passages and pathways of Palma’s old city is not to be missed!